 EEG-fMRI for studies of neurovascular coupling in humans

 Functional MR imaging (fMRI) of brain activity is in most cases based on the BOLD effect, which measures the change in deoxy-hemoglobin.
 This vascular response is only an indirect measure of neuronal activity.
-To investigate the coupling between the neuronal activity and the BOLD signal we use a simultaneous EEG and fMRI measurement.
+To investigate the coupling between the neuronal activity and the BOLD signal we use both EEG and fMRI measurement.
 We study the coupling both in healthy volunteers and neurological patients.

 Functional and structural imaging in neurological diseases

 Functional imaging methods may give a better understanding of brain diseases, and eventually lead to better diagnostics and treatment.
-We perform functional imaging on patients with diseases such as optic neuritis, migraine, Tourettes syndrome, elilepsy, schizophrenia, brain tumors and stroke.
+We perform functional imaging on patients with diseases such as optic neuritis, migraine, Tourettes syndrome, epilepsy, schizophrenia, brain tumors and stroke.